pzq2311551712/BHIFR-Interval-Functional-Regression/README.md

 If you use this code or data in your research, please cite our paper:

-> Li, C., Pang, Z., & Yuan, X. (2025).
+> Li, C., Pang, Z., & Dong, X. (2025).
 Efficient Bayesian Hierarchical Regression for Interval-Valued Functional Data. *Submitted for publication*.